Here is what we have to date:

 1885 Charles began The Enquiry.
 He wrote the Life and Labour of the People of London between 1886 and 1903 Had one clerk put into the Mansion House but otherwise this work was done in Alfred Booth offices until moving into its own premises in 1888

-1886 James C Kent died on June 6th aged about 55 leaving a widow and two children Of malaria contracted during a visit to St Augustine in Florida.
-He died at his summer home in Ocean Grove, New Jersey said in his NYT obituary to be worth about $1m.
+1886 James C Kent died on June 6th aged about 55 leaving a widow and two children.
+He died of malaria contracted during a visit to St Augustine in Florida.
+He died at his summer home in Ocean Grove, New Jersey.
+He was said in his NYT obituary to be worth about $1m.
 He was named as a member of

 – Booth & Kent of London